campagnola/pycca/README.md

 Todo
 ----

-* Clean up ASM system
-   * Instruction class: interprets arg types, constructs prefix +opcode +modrm +sib +disp +imm.
-     Most instructions should make use of this.
-   * Instruction docstrings: description on first line; maybe remove other information?
 * Documentation on how to add new instruction support based on intel reference, how to add new unit tests

-* Support for r8-r15

 * Add more floating point instructions

-* Add SSE, AVX instructions
+* Add SSE, AVX instructions  (and check cpu flags)

 * Better 32-bit arch support